-Our residents’ home countries have profound human rights abuses, restrictions on basic freedoms, unjust detentions without trial and regimes that use violence as a form of control.
+Many of our residents’ home countries have profound human rights abuses, restrictions on basic freedoms, unjust detentions without trial and regimes that use violence as a form of control.

 Once our government refuses to protect these people, they are not allowed to work or claim benefits and have no access to homeless accommodation.
 Many individuals are forced to sleep rough or depend on already overstretched friends.
 Many women are forced into prostitution.
-Research by Julian Prior (Action Foundation CEO) in 2005/6 estimated the number of destitute asylum seekers to be 300+ people in Newcastle alone.
+Research by Julian Prior (Action Foundation founder and former CEO) in 2005/6 estimated the number of destitute asylum seekers to be 300+ people in Newcastle alone.

 Our hope is that through raising awareness and campaigning we will see an end to destitution amongst asylum seekers.
 However, until that happens we will continue to accommodate as many people as we can.